kids-first/kf-rnaseq-workflow/README.md

 ### Run:

-1) For fastq input, run `kfdrc-rnaseq-wf`, for bam input: `kfdrc-rnaseq-wf-bam-in`
+1) For FASTQ or BAM input, run `kfdrc-rnaseq-wf` as this can accept both file types.
+For fastq input, please enter the reads 1 file in reads1 and the reads 2 file in reads2.
+For bam input, please enter the reads file in reads1 and leave reads2 empty as it is optional.

 2) r1_adapter and r2_adapter are OPTIONAL.
 If the input reads have already been trimmed, leave these as null and cutadapt step will simple pass on the fastq files to STAR.
-If they do need trimming, supply the adapters and the cutadapt step will trim, and pass trimmed fastqs along
+If they do need trimming, supply the adapters and the cutadapt step will trim, and pass trimmed fastqs along.

 3) `wf_strand_param` is a workflow convenience param so that, if you input the following, the equivalent will propagate to the four tools that use that parameter:
     - `default`: 'rsem_std': null, 'kallisto_std': null, 'rnaseqc_std': null, 'arriba_std': null.
 This means unstranded or auto in the case of arriba.
     - `rf-stranded`: 'rsem_std': 0, 'kallisto_std': 'rf-stranded', 'rnaseqc_std': 'rf', 'arriba_std': 'reverse'.
 This means if read1 in the input fastq/bam is reverse complement to the transcript that it maps to.
     - `fr-stranded`: 'rsem_std': 1, 'kallisto_std': 'fr-stranded', 'rnaseqc_std': 'fr', 'arriba_std': 'yes'.
 This means if read1 in the input fastq/bam is the same sense (maps 5' to 3') to the transcript that it maps to.

 4) Suggested `STAR_outSAMattrRGline`, with **TABS SEPARATING THE TAGS**,  format is:

-    `ID:sample_name LB:aliquot_id   PL:platform SM:BSID`
-    for example `ID:7316-242   LB:750189 PL:ILLUMINA SM:BS_W72364MN`
+    `ID:sample_name LB:aliquot_id   PL:platform SM:BSID` for example `ID:7316-242   LB:750189 PL:ILLUMINA SM:BS_W72364MN`
 5) Suggested inputs are:
 ```text
 FusionGenome: GRCh38_v27_CTAT_lib_Feb092018.plug-n-play.tar.gz